- AgReFed Platform

 - 16 projects in the 2020 round, attracting $9.7 million in ARDC co-investment

-Many of the 26 projects have already launched platforms that support disciplines across the research sector.
+The projects have launched platforms that support disciplines across the research sector.
 You can access these and more ARDC-supported research platforms from our website.

 Contact the ARDC